Lou Gehrig: 1933–1939

-1934

-On April 30, 1934, Gehrig hit his 300th home run versus the Washington Senators, becoming the second player to reach the milestone after Ruth.
-Gehrig won the American League Triple Crown in 1934, leading the league with 49 home runs, 166 RBIs, and a .363 batting average.
+On April 30, 1934, Gehrig hit his 300th home run against the Washington Senators, becoming the second player to reach the milestone after Ruth.
+Gehrig won the AL Triple Crown in 1934, leading the league with 49 home runs, 166 RBIs and a .363 batting average.

-1936

-In a 1936 World Series cover story about Gehrig and Carl Hubbell, Time proclaimed Gehrig "the game's No. 1 batsman", who "takes boyish pride in banging a baseball as far, and running around the bases as quickly, as possible".
-Also in 1936, at the urging of his wife, Gehrig agreed to hire Babe Ruth's agent, who, in turn, persuaded him to audition for the role of Tarzan in the independent film Tarzan's Revenge.
-Gehrig only got as far, though, as posing for a widely distributed, and embarrassing, photo of himself in a leopard-spotted costume.
-When Tarzan creator Edgar Rice Burroughs spotted the outfit, he telegrammed Gehrig, "I want to congratulate you on being a swell first baseman."
-Producer Sol Lesser was unimpressed with Gehrig's legs, calling them "more functional than decorative," and passed on him for the role which eventually went to the 1936 Olympic decathlon gold medalist Glenn Morris.
+In a 1936 World Series cover story about Gehrig and Carl Hubbell, Time magazine proclaimed Gehrig "the game's No. 1 batsman", who "takes boyish pride in banging a baseball as far, and running around the bases as quickly, as possible".

 2,130 consecutive games

-On June 1, 1925, Gehrig entered the game as a pinch hitter, substituting for shortstop Paul "Pee Wee" Wanninger.
+On June 1, 1925, Gehrig entered the game as a pinch hitter, substituting for shortstop Paul "Pee-Wee" Wanninger.
 The next day, June 2, Yankee manager Miller Huggins started Gehrig in place of regular first baseman Wally Pipp, who had a headache.
-Pipp was in a slump, as was the team, so Huggins made several lineup changes in an attempt to boost their performance, replacing Pipp, Aaron Ward, and Wally Schang.
+Pipp was in a slump, as was the team, so Huggins made several lineup changes in an attempt to boost their performance, replacing Pipp, Aaron Ward and Wally Schang.
 Fourteen years later, Gehrig had played 2,130 consecutive games, shattering the previous record of 1,307 along the way.

-During the streak sportswriters in 1931 nicknamed Gehrig "the Iron Horse".
+During the streak, sportswriters in 1931 nicknamed Gehrig "the Iron Horse".
 In a few instances, Gehrig managed to keep the streak intact through pinch-hitting appearances and fortuitous timing; in others, the streak continued despite injuries.
 For example: